 Water left in bottom of tub after cycle is complete is not normal.
 If water remains in the bottom of the tub, dishwasher may not be draining properly.
 (See Dishwasher Does Not Drain Properly.)

 Vapor at Vent

-Water vapor escapes from the vent when the dishwasher is operating.
+Water vapor escapes from the vent during the washing and/or drying part of cycle.
 This is normal.

 Dishwasher Won't Run